 Caisteal Maol is a prominent ruin, sitting on a small hill just east of Kyleakin.
+This walk is short and straightforward, though you will cross a beach which is best avoided at high tide, and the last section up to the ruin is on steep grass.
 Its name, which translates as 'bare castle', was given to it after it became a ruin.
 Formerly it was Dunakin - the castle of Haakon.

 King Haakon was a Norwegian (Viking) ruler who sailed through the narrows here on his way to defeat at the Battle of Largs in 1263.
 The castle was last occupied around 1600.